llobato/docs/docs/other/install-gwms-frontend.md

 ```

 This will install the current production release verified and tested by OSG with
 default condor configuration.
-This command will install the glideinwms
+This command will install the GlideinWMS
 vofrontend, condor, the OSG client, and all the required dependencies all on one
 node.